-Old Navy's Flag Tees Are Purple This Year & The Reason Why Will Make You Buy 10
+Old Navy's Fourth Of July Flag Tees Are Purple This Year & It's For A Good Reason

 If you didn't wear an Old Navy flag tee at least once in your life, did you even celebrate the Fourth of July?
 The iconic tees have been around since 1994, and they're a family staple for most people.
 Now, though, the Old Navy flag tee is getting a makeover, but don't worry.
 The new look for the classic shirt has a meaningful message, and yes, there's still the American flag on the front.